 Expert Tips

-- I recommend two specific brands in making this dressing.
-For the stuffing mix, my mom swears by Pepperidge Farm Herb Seasoned Stuffing.
+- Two Specific Brands: For the stuffing mix, I recommend using Pepperidge Farm Herb Seasoned Stuffing.
 And Le Sueur Very Young Small Sweet Peas are the best peas on the market.

 FAQs